Stuycs-K/project03-final-10-lius/README.md

 ### Project Description:

 A simple music player that allows songs to be played, added, removed, and randomized.
-Also supports account creation to hide your library from those pesky siblings.
+Also supports password-protected account creation to hide your library from those pesky siblings.

 ### Instructions: